calistaferoniq/IS-477-Group-Project/README.md

 3. Combine exact and approximate matches into a unified dataset
 4. Prefer df1 when values conflict
 5. Create a “Match_Type” column to label each row as an “Exact” or “Approximate” match
-6. Save the integrated dataset as “/data/jobs_unified.csv”
+6. Save the integrated dataset as “/data/processed/jobs_unified.csv”
 - The unified dataset contains 20 rows and 9 features

-Exploratory Data Analysis:
+**Exploratory Data Analysis**:
 1. Salary distribution histogram

 data = df["Salary_USD"]